The Oberoi, Mumbai

 Posted in Review

-Staying at the Oberoi was like landing with my bottom in the butter in Bombay!
+Staying at the Oberoi was like landing with my bum in the butter in Bombay!
 What can I say?
 10/10 I couldn't ask for more except to linger longer.

 The Oberoi is just fabulous from the basement to the penthouse!
-This establishment lacks nothing, from my very first email enquiring about accommodation I was impressed by the efficiency of the staff.
+This establishment lacks nothing.
+From my very first email enquiring about accommodation, I was impressed by the staff's efficiency.
 I think that's what will stay with me for as long as I remember our Indian adventure.
-It will certainly be the caliber of the staff at the Oberoi, friendly, perfectly trained, proud, well spoken, kind, generous with their time, service orientated, in a world where consumers rarely count we were made to feel like family.
+It will certainly be the calibre of the staff at the Oberoi: friendly, perfectly trained, proud, well-spoken, kind, generous with their time, service-oriented.
+In a world where consumers rarely count, we were made to feel like family.

-India is an assault on every sense and we'd return to this haven after battling traffic, noise, toot-toots and masses of people to this cool, quiet oasis to re-charge our batteries!
-The Michelin starred Chef in the restaurant was sublime I could write a book about our experience there too, all I'll say is go there, don't miss out on this dining experience whatever you do!
-It was at the Oberoi that I had my first taste of pani-puri, a dish not on the menu but a special titbit from the chef, more I couldn't ask for and I'll die a happy person for this visit!
+India is an assault on every sense, and we'd return to this haven after battling traffic, noise, toot-toots, and masses of people to this cool, quiet oasis to recharge our batteries!
+The Michelin-starred Chef in the restaurant was sublime.
+I could write a book about our experience there, too.
+All I'll say is go there, don't miss out on this dining experience, whatever you do!
+It was at the Oberoi that I had my first taste of pani-puri, a dish not on the menu but a special titbits from the chef, more I couldn't ask for, and I'll die a happy person for this visit!
 The Oberoi is my yardstick for future accommodations!

-I still get a lump in my throat when I think of our last breakfast, firstly we were given the best seat in the dining room then we started off with the usual cooked breakfast.
-And then we were treated to three courses of Indian breakfast which surpassed all understanding, Sanyam from the restaurant was there, he came in especially looking fresh as a daisy all a-flapping and charming, Chef made an appearance and all our requests, wants and needs were met.
+I still get a lump in my throat when I think of our last breakfast.
+First, we were given the best seat in the dining room, then we started with the usual cooked breakfast.
+And then we were treated to three courses of an Indian breakfast that surpassed all understanding.
+Sanyam from the restaurant was there; he came in especially looking fresh as a daisy, all a-flapping and charming.
+Chef made an appearance, and all our requests, wants, and needs were met.
 I felt like an overindulged Maharani.

 Comments